Matthew-Troost/double-entry-ledger/README.md

 ### Assumptions:

 - Account names are not unique.
-- Transaction name are not unique.
+- Transaction names are not unique.
 - Account balances can go into the negative.
 - Only catering for USD and at most 2 decimal places.
 If other currencies need to be supported, especially crypto currencies, we'd need to ensure precision around decimal places.